fredhutchio/RNAseq/README.md

 ## RNAseq: Concepts

-This four-class course introduces bulk RNAseq analysis for biomedical research.
+This four-class course introduces bulk RNAseq analysis for biomedical research, and is designed for research scientists (lab, clinical, computational) who have no prior experience working with genomic data.
-This course assumes a general understanding of the central dogma of molecular biology (DNA->RNA->protein), and is aimed primarily at research scientists (lab, clinical, computational).
+This course requires participants have a general understanding of the central dogma of molecular biology (DNA->RNA->protein), but assumes no experience handling genomic data or performing computational analyses.
 This course, or equivalent background knowledge, is a pre- or co-requisite for the skills course described below.